Add HeyGen to Your Agent

 | Tool Name | Description |

-get_asset | Get metadata for an uploaded asset — owner, upload time, file type, and a public URL. |
+get_asset | Returns metadata for an asset in the caller’s workspace — including owner, upload timestamp, file type, and a publicly accessible URL. |

 Brand